flucksite/avram_encrypted/README.md

    > [!TIP]
    > Use the `lucky gen.secret_key` command to generate a new key.

-3. Add the database column the `encrypted_` prefix:
+3. Add the database column with the `encrypted_` prefix:

    ```crystal
    alter table_for(User) do